Recovery is just a phone call away.

 These negative effects of gambling addiction are listed below.

-The stress and guilt from losing money and hiding the addiction can cause severe emotional distress.
+Gambling addiction can affect your mental health by causing severe emotional distress due to the stress and guilt of losing money and hiding the addiction.
 Many people with gambling addiction feel hopeless and trapped, leading to depression and anxiety.
 According to the International Journal of Mental Health and Addiction.
 2006, 36 – 50% of gamblers seeking mental health treatments have a history of suicidal thoughts.
 The emotional rollercoaster of winning and losing can trigger these mental health problems.

 How is Gambling Addiction Treated?